JAndrew13/Web-Dev-Bootcamp/Blog Website/README.md

 **Enable Local Database Controls**
 	To enable the MongoDB controls on your local machine, you will need to install and configure MongoDB on you local machine before running the application.
-Once you have done that, go ahead and run the application normally following **step 3** and **step 4**.
+Once you have done that, go ahead and run the application normally following **step 3** and **4**.

 Once you have the node server running successfully, the *app.js* file will have created a new database on your local machine.
 Check to see that this MongoDB server is running properly.